johnmathews/johnmathews.is/data/blog/how-to-be-successful.md

 Here are 13 thoughts about how to achieve such outlier success.
-Everything here is easier to do once you've already reached a baseline degree of success (through privilege or effort) and want to put in the work to turn that into outlier success[^1].
+Everything here is easier to do once you've already reached a baseline degree of success (through privilege or effort) and want to put in the work to turn that into outlier success.
 But much of it applies to anyone.

 ## 1. Compound yourself